 Speed wins at the close.
 With the average time to hire now 41 days (SHRM, 2025), every day between final interview and offer is a day your top candidate might accept somewhere else.
 Set internal SLAs for offer turnaround (48 hours from final interview is a strong benchmark), and keep candidates engaged during any notice period with regular touchpoints.

-A common mistake: treating the offer as the finish line.
-Candidates who've accepted still have a two-to-four-week notice period, and counter-offers are increasingly common.
+Treating the offer as the finish line is a common mistake.
+Accepted candidates still have a two-to-four-week notice period, and counter-offers are increasingly common.
 Assign a team member to stay in contact during the gap.
 Send onboarding materials, introduce future teammates, and confirm logistics.
-These small touches reduce renege rates and reinforce the candidate's decision to join.
+These small touches reduce renege rates and reinforce the candidate’s decision to join.

 How Do Outbound and Inbound Funnels Compare?